openstreetmap/stateofthemap-2019/calls/general.md

 <h2 id="language">Language</h2>
 The conference language of State of the Map is English.
 All presentations shall be held in English.
 It is an important aspect of the conference that visitors can interact with the speaker for questions and discussion.

 Non-English visitors are welcome to meet in Bird of Feather sessions (BoF).
-Last year in Milan we had some awesome BoF sessions in non-English with English translation.
-We will provide a wiki page for organizing that.
+We will provide a wiki page for organizing BoF sessions in languages other than English with English translation.

 <h2 id="publication">Publication</h2>
 Video recordings and slides of the lectures will be published under the Creative Commons Attribution International 3.0 or later (CC BY 3.0+) license.
 If you do not wish your lectures to be published or streamed, please let us know in your submission.